 And for something a bit more personal…Author Q&A

-I thought I’d do a Q&A format, based upon what people have asked me at various events since I became a fully-fledged author – be it over drinks at a social function or a formal book event.
+I thought I’d do a Q&A format, based upon what people have asked me at various events since I became a fully-fledged author – be it at a social function or a formal book event.

 You’re always very welcome to write to me (email@example.com) with questions, but here’s a few to start things off:

 Yes.
 I cannot tell you how many times I’ve been asked this!
 It has never occurred to me to write under a ‘nom de plume’.
 I figure that if you put blood, sweat and tears into a project, you may as well get some credit for it.
 And trust me – blood, sweat and tears there will be aplenty on the road to publication.

 Q: Have you always wanted to be a writer?
 And how did you become a writer?

 I’ve always loved writing.
 But I had not aspired to be a published writer until I was in my 30’s.
 Let me explain…

 My earliest memory is about 4 years of age, sitting at my parents’ dining room table and filling in book after book with ‘pretend writing’ (rather dramatic attempts at cursive writing that had no semblance to the English language).
 I loved the physical process of writing; the discipline and the solitude – I was an only child at the time.
 I also had a vivid imagination and had two imaginary friends (Johnny and Mary), a favourite book (‘Captain Kangaroo’) and a duck figurine which I used to drive my mother balmy with by following her around the house and making up a different story about ‘Dr Quack Quack’ every single day!